-The new neighbourhood plan will be focused on the proposed Eight Mile Plains Metro station and nearby residential and commercial areas.
+The new neighbourhood plan will focus on the proposed Eight Mile Plains Metro station and nearby residential and commercial areas.

 This area of Brisbane is a thriving business precinct, underpinned by the Brisbane Technology Park and supporting more than 5000 jobs.
-Council is excited to work to identify opportunities for investment in transport infrastructure, advanced technology manufacturing, commercial and residential development, supported by Brisbane Metro.
+Council will work to identify opportunities for investment in transport infrastructure, advanced technology manufacturing, commercial and residential development, supported by Brisbane Metro.